iv461/icey/icey/doc/source/publish_subscribe.md

 What we want therefore is a publish function that returns a promise and allows to be awaited.
 By calling `co_await publish(<message>)`, we suspend execution until the has ACK arrived.
 This also allows to have the old behavior: We simply do not need to `co_await` if it is undesired.
-This is how many other message passing libraries implement a `publish` function [1, 2, 3].
+This is how many other message passing libraries implement a `publish` function [1, 2, 3, 4].

-Unfortunately, ROS does not provide an API for asynchronous ACK waiting, only a synchronous one (`rclcpp::Publisher::wait_for_all_acked`).
-This is a fundamental limitation of ROS 2 (at the RMW API), and therefore ICEY cannot provide an awaitable `publish' function.
+__Unfortunately, ROS does not provide an asynchronous API for waiting on the ACK, only a synchronous one (`rclcpp::PublisherBase::wait_for_all_acked`).
+This is a fundamental limitation of ROS 2 (at the RMW API layer), and for this reason ICEY cannot provide an awaitable `publish' function.__

 It would be required to add an asynchronous `async_wait_for_all_acked` to the RMW API so that an  an awaitable `publish` function can be implemented.